-No exception requirements applicable to NR or LTE.
+No exception requirements applicable to NR or E-UTRA.
 LTE anchor agnostic approach can be applied and only NR carriers need to be tested.

 No test case details are specified.
 Given UE’s Rx performance would not be impacted by the Tx configuration in NR FR2 TDD bands, the requirements in this test case can be well covered in clauses 7.6B.2.4 and 7.6B.2.4_1, and don’t need to be tested again.